Molodos/ElegooNeptuneThumbnails-Prusa/README.md

 > features,
 > use Cura :)

-PrusaSlicer post-processing script for adding gcode thumbnail images for Elegoo Neptune printers.
+PrusaSlicer/OrcaSlicer post-processing script for adding gcode thumbnail images for Elegoo Neptune printers.
 The following models are supported (for other models, see [FAQ](#faq)):

 - Elegoo Neptune 4
 - Elegoo Neptune 4 Pro